WE HAVE just sailed into Phu My, the port that services Ho Chi Minh City or, as the locals still call it, Saigon.

-After a long and protracted war between north and south Vietnam, or what they called the American War, it all came to an end in 1975 when the National Liberation Front (north Vietnam) rolled into Saigon in their tanks and took over the Presidents Palace, as the tanks crashed through the front gates of the palace, American helicopters took off from the roof signalling the end of the war.
+After a long and protracted war between North and South Vietnam, or what they called the American War, it finally came to an end in 1975 when the National Liberation Front (North Vietnam) rolled into Saigon in their tanks and took over the Presidents Palace.
+As the tanks crashed through the front gates of the palace, American helicopters took off from the roof signalling the end of the war.

 The Americans had turned Saigon into a bustling city with a huge nightlife and it still goes on today.

-With a population of over 9 million, Saigon caters for everything from its central Ben Thanh market full of copy tee shirts, and watches and everything else in between, to a sophisticated nightlife full of clubs and more, it has it all.
+With a population of over nine million, Saigon caters for everything from its central Ben Thanh market full of copy tee shirts, watches and everything else in between, to a sophisticated nightlife full of clubs and more.
+It has it all.

-Must sees are the Reunification Palace, Notre Dame Cathedral, Central Post Office designed by Gustave Eiffel who also did the tower in Paris, Chu Chi Tunnels where the Viet Cong had an underground network with hospitals and accommodation for troops where they could hide during the war; the hand dug tunnels would just fit a small Vietnamese but not the much bigger allies.
+Must sees are the Reunification Palace, Notre Dame Cathedral, the Central Post Office (which was designed by Gustave Eiffel, who also did the tower in Paris) and the Chu Chi Tunnels, where the Viet Cong had an underground network of hospitals and accommodation for troops where they could hide during the war.
+The tunnels were hand dug and would just fit a small Vietnamese, but not the much bigger allies.

-A warning if you visit the Museum of Chinese and American War Crimes, expect a far different story of war than what we see in the west, the hundreds of graphic photos of the destruction of war tell a very horrific story from the communist viewpoint.
+A warning if you visit the Museum of American War Crimes, expect a far different story of war than what we see in the West.
+The hundreds of graphic photos of the destruction of war tell a very horrific story from the communist viewpoint.

 Saigon is a great city to visit with its wide streets.
-A hangover from its French Colonial influence which still lives on today are its freshly baked bread and croissants for sale on the streets each day together with the Vietnams love of coffee.
+A hangover from its French Colonial influence that still lives on today is the freshly baked bread/croissants for sale on the streets each day, together with the Vietnams love of coffee.

 Armed with our purchases and experiences we return to our ship to head further down the coast.